Stress is different for almost everyone!

 - Viral diseases, such as cold sores and shingles

-- In addition, healing becomes difficult for any disease under unfavorable continuous stress.
+- Also, healing becomes difficult for any disease under continuous unfavorable stress.

-What can biodynamic hypnotherapy do for chronically stressed people?
+What can professional hypnotherapy do for chronically stressed people?

 Biodynamic hypnotherapy offers a variety of approaches for treatment.
-Irrespective of whether a disruption has already arisen due to continuous stress, or simply acting as a preventative measure:
+Irrespective of whether a disruption has already arisen due to continuous stress, or merely acting as a preventative measure:

 - Unfavorable beliefs can be changed